IBM/cp4waiops-samples/prereq-checker/4.3/Readme.md

 # IBM Cloud Pak for AIOps prerequisite checker tool

-The prerequisite checker tool can be used to validate whether a Red Hat OpenShift Container Platform cluster has the required resources and prerequisites available to enable a successful installation of IBM Cloud Pak for AIOps AIOps.
+The prerequisite checker tool can be used to validate whether a Red Hat OpenShift Container Platform cluster has the required resources and prerequisites available to enable a successful installation of IBM Cloud Pak for AIOps.
 This tool completes the following checks and generates an installation readiness report:

 **Pre-Install Checker::**